phogolabs/stride/README.md

 ## Motivation

 There are a lot of tools around the OpenAPI initiative.
-However neither of them provided comprehensive solution for rapid application development.
-The goal is to provide a tool that you can use to generate production ready server application.
+However neither of them gives comprehensive solution for rapid application development.
+The goal is to provide a tool that you can use to generate production ready server applications.

 Doesn't matter whether you are starting from just concept, prototype or building your v1 product.
 The tool provides functionality for editing and